- Take classes in English and take an introductory Italian language course.

 - Other expenses: airfare, food, textbooks, transportation, insurance, visa, and other personal expense

 UCSC works in collaboration with MIL Service to offer students access to off-campus apartments.
 The apartments are fully furnished with wireless internet connection, kitchenware, utilities, and a cleaning service.
+The cleaning service comes every 2 weeks, washing sheets and mopping floors.
 Most students share an apartment with three or four students.

 A passport valid for 6 months beyond the end of the program is required.
 Additionally, an Italian visa is required for participation on the program.
 Talk to your study abroad advisor for assistance with the visa application.